Can I Sue Someone for Recording Me?

 Video recording or audio recording might occur when:

-- Someone films in a public space, like the gym
+- Someone films in a public space, such as a gym

 - Someone records a business meeting over the phone